 The system setup is somewhat unorthodox.
 The field of view is very narrow, and the object surface is decentered to move the entrance slit off the axis of the spherical mirror.
-The mirror is tilted using a return\coordinates (rco) command in which the coordinates are returned to the current surface.
-This has the effect of providing a local coordinate system in which the tilt of the current surface is removed prior to moving to the next surface.
+The mirror is tilted using a return_coordinates (rco) command in f-θ scan lens